-Christopher has appeared at many literary festivals including the Hay Festival, Edinburgh International Book Festival, Emirates Festival of Literature, Cheltenham Literature Festival and was also invited to give the keynote speech at the NATE (National Association for the Teaching of English) conference.
+Christopher has appeared at many literary festivals including the Hay Festival, Edinburgh International Book Festival, and Cheltenham Literature Festival and was also invited to give the keynote speech at the NATE (National Association for the Teaching of English) conference.
 He has also authored articles on reading and education for publications such as The Guardian and Teach Primary magazine.

-Christopher now lives in Gloucestershire with his wife and two children and still spends most of his time in the local library, dreaming up stories.
+Christopher grew up in Manchester, where he spent most of his childhood in the local library dreaming up stories, but now lives in Gloucestershire where he spends most of his time in the local library dreaming up stories.